Joe McDonagh Cup

+The title has been won by six different counties, two of whom have won the title more than once.
+The all-time record-holders are Antrim and Carlow, who have won the championship on two occasions.
+Kildare are the title holders, defeating Laois by 2-26 to 1-19 in the 2025 final.

+History

-Creation and history
+Creation

-At the GAA’s Special Congress on 30 September 2017, a new provincial hurling championship system featuring five-team round-robin groups in both Leinster and Munster was accepted.
+At the GAA's Special Congress on 30 September 2017, a new provincial hurling championship system featuring five-team round-robin groups in both Leinster and Munster was accepted.
 This restructure necessitated the removal of four counties from the Leinster Championship.
 These four teams joined the 2017 Christy Ring Cup finalists - Antrim and Carlow - in creating the new Tier 2 Championship.
 The proposal was carried by a narrow margin with 62% voting in favour (a majority of at least 60% was required).

 An amendment to the motion from Laois, Offaly and Meath was carried by 87%.
 This would see the two Joe McDonagh Cup finalists participating in preliminary All-Ireland quarter-finals against the third-placed team in both Leinster and Munster with the Joe McDonagh Cup teams having home advantage.

+Development

+The competition has reduced and increased its participants between 5 and 6 teams throughout its history.

+Team changes

+9 county teams have participated in at least one edition of the McDonagh Cup.
+Kerry have been ever-presents, never being promoted or relegated, while Offaly hold the dubious distinction of being the only team to fall from the tier-one Leinster championship into the Joe McDonagh and immediately into the hurling's third-tier, the Christy Ring Cup, in successive seasons — in 2018 and 2019.

+Format history

+2021

+In 2021, teams were divided into 2 groups to lessen the fixtures due to impact of the COVID-19 pandemic on Gaelic games.